 Soil fertility is also key and can also be tested in advance e.g. by NRN laboratories .
 A phosphorous Index of 0 or 1 is required to restore or create wildflower grassland.
 It is not advised to undertake wildflower grassland restoration or recreation if the index is higher than 3.

 If your soil fertility is too high for perennial wildflowers to flourish, consider sowing a cornfield annual mix that includes plants like cornflower, corn poppy, corn marigold and corncockle, with some barley and wheat seed to add an authentic touch.
 If the phosphorous index is 2-3 there is the possibility of stripping soil nutrients through management that may create suitable conditions for restoration or creation, or the use of a reduced suite of wildflowers that may be able to compete with the grasses and nutrient-lowing flowers.
 However, you can also use yellow rattle and cut and collect to reduce fertility over a period of time (see below).

-To create your patch from scratch:
+Top tips to create your patch from scratch:

 - The more ground preparation you can do, the better the results will be.

 - Control weeds by digging or rotovating, burying any vegetation to a depth of 15-20 cm (6-8 in).
 This also brings less fertile soil to the surface.